 Early on, it’s going to be hard to know if Instagram, Pinterest, Facebook, or something else is going to give you the best return on your time.

-Which means you make your best guess and run an experiment.
+This means you make your best guess and run an experiment.

 Question #4: What makes your business unique?